StarRocks/starrocks/introduction/StarRocks_intro.md

 ### Native vectorized SQL engine

-StarRocks adopts vectorization technology to make full use of the parallel computing power of CPU, achieving sub-second query returns in multi-dimensional analyses.
+StarRocks adopts vectorization technology to make full use of the parallel computing power of CPU, achieving sub-second query returns in multidimensional analyses.
 Administrators only need to focus on the StarRocks system itself, without having to learn and manage other external systems.

 ### Query optimization